aljones1816/GHCNV4_Analysis/README.md

 - There is no homogenization applied.
 - There is no spatial interpolation for grid boxes that have no stations - these cells are simply absent from the dataset.

-To run the analysis:

-1. Download the required datasets from GHCN/Dropbox
-2. Run pip3 install -r requirements.txt to install necessary dependencies
-3. Run the analysis.py script